Gallatin, Tennessee: Cholera, 1873

 In summer 1873, Gallatin was devastated by an epidemic of cholera, which was part of a pandemic that had started in India in 1865.
 It moved west into Europe, and finally was carried by passengers on ships across the Atlantic Ocean, the third such pandemic to reach the United States.
 In the Mississippi River system, it started with cases first recorded in New Orleans in February 1873.
 The disease spread upriver with travelers to ports along the Mississippi River and its tributaries.
 The poor sanitation of the period resulted in contamination of water sources, a primary means of disease transmission.

 The first case in Gallatin was recorded on May 29, and the patient died.
 During June, 68 people died in the small town, including many children.
 By August, the disease had largely burned out.
 Overall, Sumner County had an estimated 120 deaths that year from cholera, with four-fifths of them suffered by African Americans.
 An 1874 congressional report said that cholera had been documented in 264 towns and 18 states.

 Nashville had 603 fatal cases from June 7 to 29, with 72 people dying on the day of highest fatalities.
 In the United States, some 50,000 people died of cholera during this pandemic, including 4,000 in Saint Louis and 3,500 in New Orleans.

 Gradually through the late 19th century, Gallatin and its surroundings regained some steady growth.
 The area was primarily agricultural until the middle of the 20th century.

 Mid-20th century to present

 By 1970, industrialization and urbanization had resulted in half the county population being considered urban (including suburbs).
 In 1992, Gallatin was surpassed by Hendersonville as the largest city in the county, though the former remains the county seat.
 Today, it serves in part as a bedroom commuter suburb to the larger city and state capital of Nashville, some 30 miles to the southwest.

 On April 7, 2006, a tornado struck the city, killing seven people and injuring 128 others.
 Volunteer State Community College sustained major damage.
 This tornado was part of a massive tornado outbreak.

-On December 9, 2023, a large tornado struck the city and caused devastating destruction.
+On December 9, 2023, a significant tornado struck the city and caused devastating destruction.